jf-759/ACS-3330-Color-Challenge/README.md

     Second prompt:

-    I'm having trouble understanding how to randomly choose a color from the three given.
-Without showing me code, can you explain how that works?
+    "I'm having trouble understanding how to randomly choose a color from the three given.
+Without showing me code, can you explain how that works?"

 2. A sentence or two on how AI helped (debugging, design, etc.)